nolus-protocol/nolus-core/doc/adr/20211130-run-priviledged-oracle-instances-for-feeding-external-data.md

-# Run priviledged oracle instances as a solution for feeding market data
+# Run privileged oracle instances as a solution for feeding market data

 - Status: accepted
 - Deciders: the product owner, the dev team